+No investing decision is made in isolation.
+It is always compared to the other opportunities available at the time.
 Following the COVID stimulus that helped lead to a more speculative market, essentially all asset prices rose.
-When I looked across the investing universe, I tended to prefer owning our holdings that I understood well and believed to have highly attractive long-term outlooks as opposed to ones that I understood less well or had less attractive long-term outlooks, in my opinion.
-I use the S&P 500 Index as my opportunity cost, and I continued to prefer holding our stocks over the index over the next decade.
-Time will tell if that was the right decision.
-What was interesting is that the major drawdowns in most of our stocks' prices did not come until after their valuation multiples returned to historic average levels following strong operating results in 2021.
+When looking across the investing universe, I tended to prefer owning our holdings that I understood well and believed to have attractive long-term outlooks as opposed to ones that I understood less well or had less attractive long-term outlooks.
+Obviously the long-term expected returns of our stocks were lower at their highs compared to what they were at their lows.
+But if the S&P 500 Index is our opportunity cost, I continued to prefer holding our stocks versus the index over the next decade.
+What has and continues to drive my investment decisions are: what a company is expected to do over the long-term, versus the price at which it sells for today, compared to all the other opportunities that I understand equally well.

-Whether I like it or not, none of the potential solutions to lower the risk of future drawdowns (greater diversification, investing in "safer" names, or timing the market) appeal to me.
+Whether I like it or not, none of the potential solutions to lower the risk of future drawdowns (more diversification, investing in "safer" names, or timing the market) make a lot of sense to me largely because they limit the upside potential over the long-term.
 Therefore, I continue to invest the Saga Portfolio in a similar manner after the drawdown as before.
-I continue to find the specific stocks that led to the majority of 2022's drawdown (Carvana, Roku, Redfin, Meta Platforms, and Trupanion) to be exceptional opportunities and am happy to own them knowing their share prices are quite volatile, but with the expectation they will do very well over the next decade.
+As I reflect on the Saga Portfolio's investing philosophy and process, I always come back to a model that Charlie Munger described as "surfing," or for lack of a better term, "sit on your ass investing."
+For the rest of the letter, I thought it would be helpful to dig deeper into this model, the reasoning behind it, and what it entails.